platomav/MEAnalyzer/README.md

 1. Make sure you have Python 3.6 installed
 2. Use pip to install colorama (PyPi)
 3. Use pip to install PTable (Github, master branch)
-4. Use pip to install PyInstaller (Github, develop branch)
+4. Use pip to install PyInstaller (Github, master branch)
 5. Place huffman11.py at MEA.py's directory (Github)
 6. Open a command prompt and execute: